matttgregg/advent2024ex/README.md

 I do pity the poor hikers who's only options are trails straight up to the tops of mountains - no easy flat ciruits!

+Update: Realised after that even for part 2, I still don't need to collect the paths.
+It's fun for debug/visualizations, but not a requirement given that they're all unique by construction.

 # [Day 11](https://adventofcode.com/2024/day/11)

 Another really fun day!
 This one is mainly about caching data properly.
 Despite a lot of 'yay, brute force' on line for previous days, this